paulcuth/starlight-website/views/docs/md/embedding-lua-in-the-web.md

 <a class="jsbin-embed" href="http://jsbin.com/gadequp/embed?html,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.35.11"></script>

 The `data-modname` attribute can also be used on remote script tags.
 When using script tags, all modules need to be explicitly defined within the page; using `require()` with a relative file path will fail unless the required script is defined in the markup.
-This doesn't not apply when you use Starlight to precompile your Lua to JavaScript, see [Using Starlight with Grunt](./using-starlight-with-grunt) for more information.
+This does not apply when you use Starlight to precompile your Lua to JavaScript, see [Using Starlight with Grunt](./using-starlight-with-grunt) for more information.

 [fibonacci-module.lua](http://paulcuth.me.uk/starlight/lua/fibonacci-module.lua) /
 [fibonacci-app.lua](http://paulcuth.me.uk/starlight/lua/fibonacci-app.lua)